grafana/tutorials/content/tutorials/install-grafana-on-raspberry-pi.md

    ```
    sudo /bin/systemctl start grafana-server
    ```
-   Grafana is now running on the machine, and is accessible from any device on the local network.
+   Grafana is now running on the machine and is accessible from any device on the local network.

 1. Open a browser and go to `http://<ip address>:3000`, where the IP address is the address that you used to connect to the Raspberry Pi earlier.
 You're greeted with the Grafana login page.
 1. Log in to Grafana with the default username `admin`, and the default password `admin`.